Drazin Inverses in Categories: Drazin Inverses of Opposing Pairs of Maps

 \subsection{Properties of Drazin Opposing Pairs}

 Now that we have related Drazin inverses of opposing pairs to usual Drazin inverses of endomorphisms, we can use this to access properties of Drazin opposing pairs which are analogues for those of Drazin endomorphisms.

-We begin with the all-important fact that Drazin inverses of opposing pairs, if they exist, are unique.
+We begin with the all-important property of uniqueness: